-Thurston Lava Tube sits at an elevation of 3,900 feet on Kilauea Volcano.
+Thurston Lava Tube lies at an elevation of 3,900 feet on the flanks of Kilauea Volcano.
 Shortly after leaving the parking area, the path descends into a pit crater, created when the surrounding magma chamber suddenly collapsed during the eruption.
 As you drop into the pit crater there is a mystical, almost prehistoric feel as the path winds through a forest of giant Hapu'u ferns, Ohia Lehua trees and other lush tropical vegetation.
 The air is moist and cool.

 Lava tubes are one of the more fascinating spectacles created when a volcano erupts and the lava solidifies.
 Many of these caves or tunnels can be found on the Big Island.
 Thurston is massive, 600 feet long with a ceiling height of more than 20 feet in places.
-When it was discovered in 1913, the ceiling was covered with lava stalactites.
-No more: collectors all but destroyed the original appearance of the cave.
+When it was discovered in 1913, the ceiling was covered with lava stalactites; no more.
+Sadly, collectors all but destroyed the original appearance of the cave.

 When you reach the entrance to Nahuku try to imagine how it must have appeared several hundred years ago, a mammoth flow of molten lava as tall as a house oozing from one of Kilauea's many eruptions.
 As you walk through its depths, consider that lava still flows through similar tubes not far away at the Pu'u 'Ō'ō vent.